Becoming Safe for Your Own Longing

 And they’re not in competition.

-• Eucharist: A sacred encounter of co-regulation with the Body.
+• Eucharist: can be a sacred encounter of co-regulation with the Body.

-• Contemplative Prayer: Enhances mindfulness and emotional attunement.
+• Contemplative Prayer: can enhance mindfulness and emotional attunement.

-• Sabbath: Trains the prefrontal cortex to rest, reset, and receive.
+• Resting on Sunday: can train the prefrontal cortex to rest, reset, and receive.

-• Meditation on Scripture: Integrates the narrative self with Divine meaning.
+• Meditation on Scripture: can help to integrate the narrative self with Divine meaning.

 But here’s the thing: